 We can help develop your school’s use of technology by working together to enhance teaching and learning through initiatives such as ICT / Computing staff INSET training / CPD and leadership support

 We are able to deliver a range of e-Safety and cyber-bullying sessions to staff and pupils.
 We can deliver assemblies to parents and advise the leadership team / subject co-ordinator on e-Safety strategy and acceptable use policies (AUP)

 Neil is a Senior Lecturer in Computing Education at the University of Hertfordshire and a member of the Centre for STEM Education.
 He is also the Computing tutor on the Primary PGCE course at Brunel University, London and an external examiner for Roehampton University, London.
-His work is increasingly recognised at an international level and, over the past year, Neil presented at the US Computer Science Teacher Association CSTA) conference in Nebraska, USA, and at the Global Scratch conference in Bordeaux, France.
+His work is increasingly recognised at an international level and, over the past few years, Neil presented at the US Computer Science Teacher Association (CSTA) conference in Nebraska, USA, and at the Global Scratch conference in Bordeaux, France.
 Neil has also recently worked as a Senior Learning Manager for the Raspberry Pi Foundation, where he was responsible for the National Centre for Computing Education's (NCCE) primary content, as a consultant for Cambridge University in Astana, Kazakhstan and was a lead contributor to European Schoolnet Academy’s (Brussels) “How to teach computing” MOOC.
-Neil is an assessor for the CAS / BCS Certificate in Computer Science Teaching, a Raspberry Pi, Microsoft and Google Certified Educator, and a CEOP Ambassador.
+Neil is an assessor for the CAS / BCS Certificate in Computer Science Teaching, an NCCE Facilitator, a Raspberry Pi, Microsoft and Google Certified Educator, and a CEOP Ambassador.
 Find out more.